vicosurge/nxlog-ce-installer/README.md

 derivates and Alpine.
 RHEL based systems have not been added but will be in the future.

-The compilation has worked in x86_64 and ARM based systems.
+The compilation has worked in i386, SPARC, x86_64 and ARM based systems, as long as the libraries required for the compulation are available on your system this will go through.

 ## Dockerfile
 A Dockerfile is provided which can be used for the purpose of